From Ireland, Paul McNamara is widely acknowledged to be one of the most versatile dramatic tenors of his generation.

 Recent appearances include debuts with the Akademie für Alte Musik Berlin at the Telemann-Festival in Hamburg, at the Amsterdam Concertgebouw with the Netherlands Radio Philharmonic Orchestra and at the Festspiele Mecklenburg-Vorpommern, at Theater Bonn in Wagner’s Der fliegende Holländer and at the Oper Leipzig in Richard Wagner's Das Liebesverbot and Richard Strauss’ Arabella.
 Elsewhere, McNamara reprised his much lauded interpretation of Herodes at the Landestheater Linz and appeared as Tannhäuser at the Wartburg zu Eisenach as well as in new productions of this opera in Aachen, Innsbruck and Venice.

 An alumnus of the Royal Irish Academy of Music, Paul McNamara is an honours graduate of the University College Cork, the Cork School of Music and the Royal College of Music London.
-Furthermore, he is a founding director and CEO of Opera Collective Ireland and a faculty member at the American Institute of Musical Studies in Graz.
+In addition to being the Artistic leader of the Dutch National Opera Academy, he is a founding director and CEO of Opera Collective Ireland and a faculty member at the American Institute of Musical Studies in Graz.